FireflyMigration/firefly-doc/10-Developer-Guide/02_UI-Controller/03-Getting-Data-From-The-Database/Exercise-Creating-Simple-Screen/Index.md

 ﻿# Exercise - Creating a Simple Screen

 1. First we will add **Northwind** to Git.
-2. Click on the bottom right rornner of Visual Studio option **Add to Source Control**.
+2. Click on the bottom right coroner of Visual Studio option **Add to Source Control**.

 ![Add to source Control](2019-01-09_16h29_34.png)